+Let’s take look at software development area since all the risks and problems are visible here.
 The alarming fact is that the success-probability of Software Development (SWD) projects is pretty lousy.
-It is about 37% according to the Standish Group [Chaos report 2010].
+It is about 37% according to the Standish Group [Chaos report 2010, 2012, 2014, 2017].
 Does it mean that IT guys are silly or not competent?
-No, the problem is that we use inappropriate tools and methods for building software.
+No, the problem is that we use inappropriate tools and methods for such a task.
 Most customers and suppliers approach software development the same way as making products (houses, cars, phones).
 But the fact of the matter is that it is not the same.
+Let’s take a look why.

 House of your dreams